-Legislative and Procedural Changes
+Legislative and procedural changes

-The most significant legislative development of the year is the proposal of the Draft Copyright (Amendment) Rules, 2019 by the Government of India to amend the existing Copyright Rules, 2013.
-In addition to adhering to the idea of "Digital India", the Draft Rules also concur with the attempt of the Finance Act, 2017 of reducing the number of Tribunals and bringing into effect the merger of the Copyright Board with the Intellectual Property Appellate Board (IPAB), which was earlier exercising original and appellate jurisdiction in respect of patents, trade marks and GIs.
+The most significant legislative development has been the

+proposal of the Draft Copyright (Amendment) Rules, 2019 by the Government of India to amend the existing Copyright Rules, 2013.
+In addition to adhering to the idea of "Digital India", the Draft Rules also seek to replace the use of the term "Copyright Board" with "Intellectual Property Appellate Board", as the two have now merged by virtue of the Finance Act, 2017.
+Earlier, the IPAB was exercising original and appellate jurisdiction in respect of patents, trade marks and geographical indications (GIs) but not copyright.
 Another objective of the Draft Rules is to bring more transparency and accountability in the functioning of Copyright Societies and distribution of royalties to authors/owners of works.
 Therefore, a new requirement has been introduced whereby the Copyright Societies must submit and make available on its website, for at least three years, a transparency report for every financial year.
 Also, as per the Draft Rules, every application for registration of copyright in a computer program may now be accompanied by only the first 10 and last 10 pages of the source code (instead of the entire source code and object code) where the source code is longer than 20 pages, or the entire source code if less than 20 pages.
 However, there should be no blocked-out or redacted portions.
-Further, these Draft Rules, in respect of proceedings against importation of infringing copies, replace the earlier set of rules by clarifying that notice of registration of rights with the Customs authorities shall be made to the Commissioner of Customs or any other officer authorised by the Commissioner, and the subsequent procedure thereafter shall be in accordance with the Intellectual Property Rights (Imported Goods) Enforcement Rules, prescribed under the Customs Act, 1962.
+The Draft Rules have not yet been brought into effect.